Democrats set 24-hour target for bipartisan U.S. infrastructure deal | Politics

 Democrats set 24-hour target for bipartisan U.S. infrastructure deal

-A team of White House officials was due to meet in the early afternoon with nine Democrats, one independent and 11 Republicans in the Senate, before sitting down with Senate Majority Leader Chuck Schumer and House of Representatives Speaker Nancy Pelosi at 7:30 p.m.
-EDT (2330 GMT).
-Their negotiations began after Biden rejected a Republican infrastructure proposal just over two weeks ago.
+The pair are part of the "G-21," a group of 21 senators working on an eight-year bipartisan framework to rebuild roads, bridges and other traditional infrastructure sought by President Joe Biden, a Democrat.
+Although not taking part directly, Senate Republican leader Mitch McConnell, in an interview with Fox News Radio, called the talks "constructive" but said it was "too early to say" whether a bipartisan deal would come through.

 Democrats in the U.S. Congress and at the White House nudged Republicans on Wednesday to join them in forging an agreement on a $1.2 trillion infrastructure plan by the end of business on Thursday.
-"My goal is that we have a deal by the end of the day, and hopefully by early afternoon," Democratic Senator Jon Tester told Reuters.
+"My goal is that we have a deal by the end of the day," Democratic Senator Jon Tester told Reuters.

-Republican negotiators were not immediately available for comment.
-A team of White House officials was due to meet in the early afternoon with nine Democrats, one independent and 11 Republicans in the Senate, before sitting down with Senate Majority Leader Chuck Schumer and House of Representatives Speaker Nancy Pelosi at 7:30 p.m.
+Although not taking part directly, Senate Republican leader Mitch McConnell, in an interview with Fox News Radio, called the talks "constructive" but said it was "too early to say" whether a bipartisan deal would come through.
+A team of White House officials met during the afternoon with nine Democrats, one independent and 11 Republicans in the Senate, and was due to sit down with Senate Majority Leader Chuck Schumer and House of Representatives Speaker Nancy Pelosi at 7:30 p.m.
 EDT (2330 GMT).

 Biden has pledged not to increase taxes on Americans earning less than $400,000 a year, while Republicans are determined to protect a 2017 cut in corporate taxes.
 "Collectively, we have identified a way to come up with an incredibly robust infrastructure package, one far more sizable than the one during the Obama era, without increasing taxes.
 And that's a construct we're wedded to, as a conference," Republican Senator Todd Young, a G-21 member, told Reuters.